renatocassino/phaser-toolkit/packages/phaser-hooks/README.md

 this.onChangeFn = (scene, value) => {
   console.log('Score updated to', value);
 };
-this.data.events.on('changedata-score', this.onChangeFn); // If you pass an anonymous function, you cannot unsubscribe
+this.data.events.on('changedata-score', this.onChangeFn); // if you pass an anonymous function, you cannot unsubscribe

 // when move to another scene, you must unsubscribe.
 Boring and easy to forget this.data.events.off('changedata-score', this.onChangeFn);